Aid and Attendance Benefits for Veterans

 - Aid and Attendance is a pension benefit and is not dependent upon service-related injuries.

 - Wartime veterans and their surviving spouses may be eligible.

 - Certain medical and financial requirements must be met.

 - Aid and Attendance can help pay for care in the home, nursing home or assisted living facility.

 The Application Process

-The Aid and Attendance Benefit – How Much Could You Receive?
+The Aid and Attendance Benefit for Veterans – How Much Could You Receive?

-The cost of assisted living, nursing home or home health care can be substantial.
-In fact, a 2017 survey conducted by Genworth Financial found that the national median monthly rate for a one-bedroom apartment in an assisted living facility runs $3,750, the national median monthly rate for a semi-private nursing home room is $7,148, and the national median monthly rate for a licensed home health aide is $4,099.
-Aid and Attendance Benefits could help defray these types of costs for qualified veterans and their surviving spouses.
+Did you know the cost of assisted living, nursing home or home health care can be substantial?
+In fact, a 2019 survey conducted by Genworth Financial found that the national median monthly rate for a one-bedroom apartment in an assisted living facility runs $4,051, the national median monthly rate for a semi-private nursing home room is $7,513, and the national median monthly rate for a licensed home health aide is $4,385.

 *Note: these maximum benefit amounts may fluctuate and the actual benefit that is approved may be less.